 This is the most important difference everyone dealing with cryptocurrencies should be aware of.

 As we know, all transactions on blockchain networks go between addresses that look like bizarre combinations of letters and numbers.
-For example, an address on the Ethereum network may look like this: 0x763a8268712D3E015919d0097F93601B0fd4F102.
+For example, a wallet address on Ethereum may look like this: 0x763a8268712D3E015919d0097F93601B0fd4F102.

 Since information about all transactions is stored on the blockchain, everyone can easily view transaction history or the balance of any address.
 Special services called blockchain explorers are used for that.

 To send coins to someone from their address, a user needs to sign a transaction using a private key, otherwise the network will reject it.
-Here’s the private key to the address we mentioned above: 0x34229daaf8fdb3e9d3861f1af065e8a8fa7887d76e33af19e18de8e6c33cd13f.
+Here’s the private key to the address from the above example: 0x34229daaf8fdb3e9d3861f1af065e8a8fa7887d76e33af19e18de8e6c33cd13f.

 Only someone who knows the private key can send coins from the address.
 And if two or more people know the key, it will be impossible to determine who performed the transaction.
 This is why it is critical that the private key is stored safely.

-A custodial crypto wallet is a wallet managed by a third party, which also stores users’ private keys on its side.
+This is a wallet managed by a third party, which also stores users’ private keys on its side.
 Many consider this wallet type insecure due to high vulnerability.
 But the third party can help recover access to cryptocurrencies if the user lost their password or seed phrase.

-If you are going to develop a web crypto wallet, don’t forget to enrich it with handy features and enhance security.
+If you are going to develop a web crypto wallet, don’t forget to enrich it with key features and enhance security.
 Otherwise the users will leave you for other crypto wallets, no matter how hard you try to retain them.

 If you are going to develop a mobile crypto wallet, don’t forget to optimize it and add it to all app stores from your official account.
 Also mention on your website, forum threads, and social media, where people can download your wallet.
 This way you will prevent them from getting to fraudulent websites with malicious clones of your app.